-Commercial development should be permitted on the morth side of NE 70th Street, across from the Bridle Trails Shopping Genter Medium-density detached single-family residential development as also appropriate in the immediate vicinity to the second side of the
+Commercial development should be permitted on the morth side of NE 70th Street, across from the Bridle Trails Shopping Center.
+Medium density detached single-family residential development as also appropriate in the immediate vicinity.

 A portion of the vacant property at the northwest corner of NE 70th Street and 132nd Avenue NE is appropriate for a small-scale commercial development.
 Development should not extend into the surrounding low-density residential neighborhood, however.